-Performance The systems capacity of handling data or events.
-Reliability The probability of a system functioning correctly over a given period of time Safety The property of the system that it will not endanger human life or the environment Security The ability of a software system to resist malicious intended actions Availability The probability of a system functioning correctly at any given time Temporal constraints Real-time attributes such as deadlines, jitter, response time, worst case execution times (wcet), etc.
+Figure 10.
+Schematic picture of the relations between the evaluation techniques time Safety The property of the system that it will not endanger human life or the environment Security The ability of a software system to resist malicious intended actions Availability The probability of a system functioning correctly at any given time Temporal constraints Real-time attributes such as deadlines, jitter, response time, worst case execution times (wcet), etc.